fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * What does "Smart contract in isolation" mean?
 And what benefits it has?
 * What is the difference between messages and transactions in TON?
 * What does "Smart contract has micro-blockchain" mean?
+* What is sharding in TON and how does it work?